shuuse/message-api/README.md

 ## Features

 - Create and store messages with sender information
+- Each message has a unique UUID
+- View unread messages without changing their status
-- Mark messages as read/unread
+- Mark specific messages as read using their UUID
-- Retrieve and automatically mark unread messages
-- Simple API key authentication
+- Simple API key authentication using environment variables
 - Automatic timestamp addition
 - Message limit enforcement (max 1000 messages)
 - File-based storage